 Many people have a “feeling” of what 武德 Martial Virtue or Wu De is.
 Some say it’s a list of moral attributes, much akin to those found in the Boy Scouts.
 Others might quickly think of the common religions.
 I can still recite the 12 virtues of the Scout Law and the Scout Oath from memory.
 However, does memory mean that one would automatically live these virtues?

 Respectful conduct of martial artists in meeting & communicating with one another; an underground cult-ish view on the martial arts; old traditions of titles and greetings in the martial arts world; an ongoing self-examination where one is constantly trying to “walk the talk,” fraternal rites & rituals, etc.

-It can be a way of life for the traditional martial artist; the way he carries himself, a code of ethics, interactions with other students, other teachers, in class, out of class, visiting other schools or events and how he/she accomplishes goals are just some of the contexts wherein Wu De may be found.
+It can be a way of life for the traditional martial artist; the way he carries himself, a code of ethics, interactions with other students, other teachers, in class and out, visiting other schools or events, and how they accomplish goals are just some of the contexts wherein Wu De may be found.

 In traditional martial arts, a student selects their teacher.
 However, more importantly – the teacher also decides whether or not to accept the student.
 And showing proper Wu De can get one a long way in being selected; whether you’re the student or the teacher; more on this in a moment.

 The General Virtues

 Virtues are not the sole property of the 武林 Wu Lin or martial forest (world of traditional Chinese martial artists).
 The world has seen across the globe and throughout history many who place a good deal of importance on various virtues, and this occurrence will no doubt continue.

 Jewish tradition has thirteen attributes of compassion.
 Virtues are listed in the Bible.
 The Qur’an has many virtues, as well as Hinduism, Taoism, the Sikhs, and of course there is the Noble Eightfold Path of Buddhism.

 But we also know that virtues are not the sole property of religions and spirituality either.